seanbao/mnemonas/docs/security.en.md

 password = ""
 ```

-When `password` is empty and Basic Auth is enabled, MnemoNAS generates a random WebDAV password on first startup and stores it in:
+When `password` is empty and Basic Auth is enabled, MnemoNAS generates a 16-character human-readable WebDAV password on first startup.
+It includes lowercase letters, uppercase letters, and digits, and the generated character set excludes ambiguous characters.
+The password is stored in:

 ```text
 <storage.root>/secrets.json